peejay256/my-first-project/README.md

-# my-first-project
+#My First Project

-This is my first-hand project with PORATech and I created this repo as the first assignment given to us.
+This is my first project in the JavaScript Full Stack track with PORATech Academy.

+My name is Adio Jeremiah and I am a Software Developer in training.